Le Mars Blackbirds

 The Le Mars Blackbirds were a minor league baseball team based in Le Mars, Iowa.
 In 1902 and 1903, the Blackbirds played as members of the Class D level Iowa-South Dakota League, capturing the 1903 league championship.

+The Le Mars "Blackbirds" nickname was coined after manager Bob Black.

-Baseball Hall of Fame member Branch Rickey played for the 1903 Le Mars Blackbirds.
+Baseball Hall of Fame member Branch Rickey played for the 1903 Le Mars Blackbirds in his first professional season.

 History

-The Le Mars Blackbirds became charter members of the six–team Iowa-South Dakota League in 1902.
-The Iowa-South Dakota League was a Class D level League.
-The President of the Iowa–South Dakota League was J.U.
-Sammis, an attorney who practiced and resided in Le Mars.
-In their first season, the Blackbirds finished with a record of 43–48.
+Minor league baseball began in Le Mars in 1902, when the Le Mars "Blackbirds" became charter members of the six–team Iowa-South Dakota League The Iowa-South Dakota League was formed as a Class D level League.
+The Le Mars "Blackbirds" nickname derived from manager Bob Black and his son Bob Black Jr, who played for the team.

+The president of the new Iowa–South Dakota League was J.U.
+Sammis, a local attorney who practiced and resided in Le Mars.
+In their first season, the Blackbirds finished with a final record of 43–48.
 Le Mars placed fourth in the Iowa–South Dakota League standings, playing the season under managers Bobby Alberts and Bob Black.
 Black was a resident of Le Mars and owned a local bowling alley.
 A retired major league player, Black was recruited to become the manager after being spotted watching an early game from the stands.
 In 1902, Grandstand seats were .25 cents for Le Mars games.

 The 1902 Iowa–South Dakota League standings featured the Flandreau Indians (51–19), Le Mars Blackbirds (43–48), Rock Rapids Browns 39–52, Sheldon (14–71), Sioux City Cornhuskers (56–40) and the champion Sioux Falls Canaries (65–24).

-Baseball Hall of Fame member Branch Rickey played for the Le Mars Blackbirds in 1903.
-In June 1903, manager Bob Black signed Rickey, an Ohio native to a contract for $150 per month.
+In their second season, the Blackbirds continued Iowa–South Dakota League play in the final season of the league.
+The Blackbirds had success with future Baseball Hall of Fame member Branch Rickey on the roster for the Le Mars.
+In June 1903, Le Mars manager Bob Black signed Rickey, an Ohio native, to a contract with a salary of $150 per month.
 A noted manager and baseball executive after his playing career, Rickey was best known for famously signing Jackie Robinson to the Brooklyn Dodgers while serving as Brooklyn's General Manager.
-A Methodist, Rickey reportedly didn't play in games on Sunday.
+A Methodist, Rickey reportedly didn't play in baseball games held on Sunday.
 Rickey hit .265 in 41 games for Le Mars as a catcher.